 Less than one week from your first conversation to your first live project running inside the platform.
 We do the heavy lifting — workspace configuration, team onboarding, and first project setup.
 You do not need an IT project to get started.
 You need one conversation.

-Project Perfect is priced starting from $25,000 per workspace per year, plus a one-time implementation fee.
-The annual subscription covers your entire programme team — unlimited projects, unlimited users, full platform access.
-The implementation fee varies based on the complexity of your programme environment, the number of workflows being configured, and any customisation requirements specific to your business.
+Project Perfect is priced starting from $299 per user per month (minimum 5 users) plus a one-time implementation fee.
+The annual subscription includes unlimited projects, full platform access.
 To put it in context — it is less than the monthly fully-loaded cost of a single programme manager on your team, and a fraction of what one missed customer delivery costs you in revenue, recovery, and reputation.
 Every engagement is scoped individually.
 Book a conversation and we will give you a clear number upfront.

 Support does not stop at go-live.
 Every Project Perfect client has direct access to our team of manufacturing programme experts for questions, configuration changes, and platform guidance.
 This is not a ticket queue.
-It is direct access to practitioners who have run the kind of programmes you are managing — and who understand what is actually at stake when a risk flag surfaces at 11pm before a customer review.
+It is direct access to practitioners who have run the kind of programmes you are managing.

 Within two weeks of go-live.
 The moment your first live project is running inside the platform, the risk ranking starts working.
-You will see things in your programme that were invisible before — not because the risks are new, but because nobody had surfaced them systematically.
 Most programme managers describe their first risk flag as their this-is-real moment.
 It typically happens within the first two weeks of going live.
 From that point, every review meeting changes.

 Tell us about one live project.
 We'll look at it — for free — and show you what's actually at risk right now.
 No pitch.
 No pressure.
-Just an honest look from someone who has been inside that chain for decades.
+Just an honest look from someone who has spent 25 years inside manufacturing programmes.

 contact@projectperfect.inGet a sneak peek into the key ideas that shaped Project Perfect as a successful project execution system.